 Obtaining a thorough medical, behavioural and travel history of the donor, performing a careful clinical examination and undertaking suitable investigations are critically important to the quality, safety and efficacy of organ donation.
 The accuracy of this information is critical to the assessment of the degree of risk to which the recipient of an organ from a given donor may be exposed.
-When interviewing next-of-kin and/or significant others regarding the history of a potential donor, it is important that this is done in a structured and standardised manner, utilising best practice tools, to balance the rigorous requirements of screening with compassion, patience and empathy.
+When interviewing next-of-kin and/or significant others regarding the history of a potential donor, it is important that this is done in a structured and standardised manner, utilising best practice tools such as the Australian Donor Risk Assessment Interview (AUS DRAI), to balance the rigorous requirements of screening with compassion, patience and empathy.
 In Australia, the donor's medical history, examination and investigations are captured in an electronic donor record (EDR), which is completed for all donors, with the relevant information components provided to transplant units when organs are offered for transplantation.
 In New Zealand, the donor's medical history, examination and investigations are captured in a Confidential Donor Referral (CDR), which is completed for all donors, with the relevant information components provided to transplant units when organs are offered for transplantation.